nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![LandingGUI](images/Ui.png)

-5. Clicking on a booking will allow you to see its details.
+5. Double-clicking on a booking will allow you to see its details.
    ![ClickBooking.png](images%2FClickBooking.png)

 6. Here is a quick summary of the Graphical User Interface (GUI), or what you can see on your screen right now.